Toilet training: signs that children are ready

-You might see signs that your child is ready for toilet training from about two years on.
-Some children show signs of being ready as early as 18 months, and some might be older than two years.
+You might see signs that your child is ready for toilet training from about 2 years on.
+Some children show signs of being ready as early as 18 months, and some might be older than 2 years.

 - is walking and can sit for short periods of time

-- is becoming generally more independent when it comes to completing tasks, including saying ‘no’ more often
+- is generally more independent, including saying ‘no’ more often

-- is becoming interested in watching others go to the toilet – this can make you uncomfortable, but it’s a good way to introduce things
+- is interested in watching others go to the toilet

-- tells you with words or gestures when he does a poo or wee in his nappy – if he can tell you before it happens, he’s ready for toilet training
+- tells you with words or gestures when they do a poo or wee in their nappy

 - begins to dislike wearing a nappy, perhaps trying to pull it off when it’s wet or soiled